 MXF Player on GPU

 Simple question like "Does VLC play MXF files?" turns out to be not so simple.
-To see that, we need to accomplish very easy task - to check how VLC Player or Windows Media Player can play MXF files from SSD.
-Even for 2K resolution, the playback on both VLC and Windows Media Player is extremely slow on a powerful PC and is far from being realtime or smooth.
+To see that, we need to accomplish very easy task - to check how VLC Player or Windows Media Player can play MXF files with J2K compression from SSD.
+Even for 2K resolution, the playback on both VLC and Windows Media Player is extremely slow on a powerful PC, and it is far from being realtime or smooth.
 Moreover, conventional MXF workflow for movie preview, implies that MXF files have to be converted to MP4/MOV/AVI to watch video in any media player.
 Nevertheless, there is a way to play MXF files smoothly on Windows or Linux directly, without doing any preliminary conversion.
 Just try Fastvideo MXF Player which is working on NVIDIA GPU in real-time with 2K MXF files (4K MXF is coming soon).

 MXF is an abbreviation for Material Exchange Format, which is a container format for professional digital video and audio media defined by a set of standards from the Society of Motion Picture and Television Engineers (SMPTE).
 MXF is a file format for the exchange of material between servers, tape streamers and digital archives.

 MXF player is based on Fastvideo Image & Video Processing SDK and it could be downloaded here.
 The software can work with one or two GPUs to offer realtime MXF processing with smooth output.
-The first GPU is utilized for MXF decoding and it should be NVIDIA GPU, though the second GPU which is intended for video output, could be from Intel, NVIDIA, AMD.
+The first GPU is utilized for MXF decoding and it should be NVIDIA GPU, though the second GPU which is intended for video output, could be from Intel, NVIDIA or AMD.
 That two-GPU configuration is a good choice to offer both rendering and output in realtime.
 JPEG2000 decoding algorithm is computationally intensive, so we need help from the second GPU to output decoded data to the monitor.
 That application can also work with just one NVIDIA GPU both for rendering and output.
-This is actually not a problem for 2K resolution, though for 4K it could be not enough.
+This is actually not a problem for 2K resolution, though for 12-bit footage with 4K it could be not enough.

 Key Features of Fastvideo MXF Player